zhouhanseng/Maskbook-News/_i18n/en/_posts/2021-03-16-mask-network-partners-with-near-protocol-raising-a-joint-bounty-to-kick-it-off.md

 We are excited to announce that Mask Network has established a strategic partnership with the PoS blockchain NEAR Protocol.
 These two projects will cooperate between both of their base layer technologies as well as on the application front.
 The Rainbow Bridge, the NEAR EVM, NEAR Drop, and other key components are expected to be integrated when launched, in order to accelerate widespread adoption and engagement with NEAR Protocol and the Mask Network.

-This cooperation will start with a joint bounty, allowing developers from communities to join forces and explore new opportunities at the intersection of these two protocols.
+This cooperation will start with a joint bounty, allowing developers from communities to join forces and explore new opportunities at the intersection of these two projects.
 More specifically, the first bounty will be to facilitate **the integration of the NEAR Wallet into Mask Network,** creating a solid foundation for future deployment of more NEAR based applications.

 The NEAR Wallet is NEAR Protocol’s non-custodial web wallet, using local storage on the users computer to store private keys in an open file format.
 This design is meant to provide more wallet options, and makes it easier to expand the NEAR developer community, while also marketing the determination of NEAR Protocol and the Mask Network to support one another in creating a vibrant decentralized web and finance ecosystem.